Working with skorch#

 For ways to customize the NeptuneLogger

-callback, see API reference ≫ skorch integration.
+callback, see the API reference.

 Logging additional metrics after training#